Allison Turner known as Allison Turner

 Allison is enjoying her time working at the University of South Wales and is particularly proud of the level of support offered to students by the lecturers.
 Allison describes the university as a fantastic place to learn; make friends and create memories.

 Allison has just completed her own research into the Impact of the new Policing Degree Upon Cop Culture.
+She is now working towards research, into the benefits of role play, as part of the new Policing Degree.

 Areas of Expertise

 Allison was a member of South Wales Police from 2001 until 2016 and has been part of the assessment process for new police probationers, within Dyfed Powys Police.
+She has just had her articles ‘Hidden by Normality’ and ’ Alternatives to Retribution’, published within the Professional Police Journal.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.